 Your summary judgment motion will include a “hearing” week, three to five weeks after the date of filing your motion, during which time the assigned judge will review all divorce files for that week; determine if all the requirements are met in your case and sign the proposed Divorce Judgment that was given at the time of filing the motion.

-If divorce is in your future call the North Carolina family law attorneys with Weaver, Bennett & Bland.
+If an absolute divorce is in your future call the North Carolina family law attorneys with Weaver, Bennett & Bland.

 The above information should give you a level of confidence in knowing what to expect in your absolute divorce.